 I’m definitely no medical doctor, so please take the preceding conditions only as my own personal observations from using this strain and having experience with a multitude of different cannabis strains.
 Everybody is different, and every body reacts differently to various medications.

-Overall, I would best describe Papaya Cake as an “excellent, heavy” indica strain from Trulieve.
+Overall, I would best describe Papaya Cake as a “pretty good, heavy” indica strain from Trulieve.